datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 names as input.

 ~~~
-$ mkdir -p results/sai results/sam results/bam results/bcf results/vcf
+$ mkdir -p results/sam results/bam results/bcf results/vcf
 ~~~
 {: .bash}

-> ## Installing Software
->
-> It's worth noting here that all of the software we are using for
-> this workshop has been pre-installed on our remote computer.
-> This saves us a lot of time - installing software can be a
-> time-consuming and frustrating task - however, this does mean that
-> you won't be able to walk out the door and start doing these
-> analyses on your own computer.
-You'll need to install
-> the software first.
-Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup/) for more information on installing these software packages.
->
-{: .callout}

 ### Index the reference genome
 Our first step is to index the reference genome for use by BWA.
-This helps speed up our alignment.

-> ## To Index or Not To Index
-> Indexing the reference only has to be run once.
-The only reason you would
-> want to create a new index is if you are working with a different reference
-> genome or you are using a different tool for alignment.
+Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
+Indexing the reference only has to be run once.
+The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment.
-{: .callout}

 ~~~
 $ bwa index data/ref_genome/ecoli_rel606.fasta